Right-click here to download the MP3

-Today on the is one of the craziest and bravest indie filmmakers I’ve ever had the pleasure of meeting, writer/director Benjamin Gilmour.
-His film Jirga was shot with a tw0 person crew, a Sony A7s Camera he purchased at a local camera shop and an ever-changing screenplay.
+Today on he is one of the craziest and bravest indie filmmakers I’ve ever had the pleasure of meeting, writer/director Benjamin Gilmour.
+His film Jirga was shot with a tw0 personal crew, a Sony A7s Camera he purchased at a local camera shop, and an ever-changing screenplay.
 Did I mention he shot this film in Afghanistan?
-Check out the trailer below.

 Three years after an Australian army helicopter raid on a small village led to the killing of an unarmed man, former Australian soldier Mike (Sam Smith) returns to Afghanistan to find the victim’s family.
 He sets off on a perilous journey over a terrain where both the Taliban and ISIS are active.
 Mike is determined to make amends and so puts his life in the hands of the Jirga – the village justice system.
 Jirga is screening in US cinemas in August